jhugman/call-me-maybe/README.md

 ----------
   * Alf is trying to get a message to Chloe but doesn't know how to call her.
   * 'Chloe' is the name Alf knows her as.
-  * Alf knows a contact friend, Betty who can help.
+  * Alf knows a mutual acquaintance, Betty who can help.
   * Betty can:
     - take Alf's number and pass it to Chloe.
     - take Alf's number and decide (for whatever reason), not pass it to Chloe.